khanhnguyen21006/mia_docvqa/README.md

 We use two DocVQA datasets: [DocVQA](https://rrc.cvc.uab.es/?ch=17) (Single Page) and [PFL-DocVQA](https://benchmarks.elsa-ai.eu/?ch=2).
 Please:

 1. Follow the instructions on the official websites to download the data.
-Only the images are required for this repo.
+Only *images* are required for this repo.
 2. Maintain the folder structure for each dataset (named in lowercase) as followed:
 ```bash
 └── DATA_ROOT